 - (4) The beneficial ownership of Mr. Smith includes 194,614 shares of our common stock issuable upon the exercise of options that are currently exercisable or will become exercisable within 60 days of September 10, 2021, and excludes options to purchase 423,014 shares of our common stock that will not become exercisable within 60 days of September 10, 2021. - (5) Mr. Poilasne and Mr. Smith have committed to purchase the 134,499 shares repurchased by us from EDF Renewables, Inc., at the same price we paid for them (or \$14.87 per share).
 Such repurchase will take place by April 26, 2022. - (6) The beneficial ownership of Mr. Robson excludes options to purchase 300,000 shares of our common stock that will not become exercisable within 60 days of September 10, 2021. - (7) The beneficial ownership of each of Ms. Strand and Messrs.
 Ashby, Montgomery, Sherman and Yodose excludes 48,484 shares of our common stock issuable upon the vesting of restricted stock units that will not vest within 60 days of September 10, 2021. - (8) The beneficial ownership of Ms. Strand includes 3,319 shares of common stock issuable upon exercise of options that are currently exercisable or will become exercisable within 60 days of September 10, 2021, and excludes 7,301 shares of our common stock issuable upon the exercise of options that will not become exercisable within 60 days September 10, 2021. - (9) This amount includes shares of common stock issuable under the Levo warrants and the Levo SPA to each of Stonepeak II and Evolve.
 Stonepeak Associates IV LLC is the general partner of Stonepeak II.
 Stonepeak GP Investors IV LLC is the sole member of Stonepeak Associates IV LLC.
-Stonepeak GP Investors Manager LLC is the managing member of Stonepeak GP Investors IV LLC.
-Mr. Dorrell serves as the managing member of Stonepeak GP Investors Manager LLC.
-Accordingly, Mr. Dorrell, Stonepeak GP Investors Manager LLC, Stonepeak GP Investors IV LLC and Stonepeak GP Investors Manager LLC may be deemed to beneficially own the securities beneficially owned by Stonepeak GP Investors Manager LLC and Mr. Dorrell, control Evolve and its general partner and have the ability to appoint all of the members of the board of directors of the general partner of Evolve.
-Accordingly, Stonepeak GP Investors Manager LLC, Stonepeak GP Investors Manager LLC, Stonepeak GP Investors Manager LLC, as applicable, disclaims beneficial ownership of the securities beneficially owned by Stonepeak II except to the extent of his or its pecuniary interest therein.
-Each of Mr. Dorrell, Stonepeak GP Investors Manager LLC, Stonepeak GP Investors IV LLC, stonepeak GP Investors IV LLC, stonepeak II, as applicable, disclaims beneficial ownership of the securities beneficially owned by Evolve except to the extent of his or its pecuniary interest therein.
+Stonepeak GP Investors Manager LLC is the managing member of Stonepeak GP Investors Manager LLC.
+Accordingly, Mr. Dorrell, Stonepeak GP Investors Manager LLC, Stonepeak GP Investors IV LLC and Stonepeak Associates IV LLC may be deemed to beneficially own the securities beneficially owned by Stonepeak II.
+Affiliates of Stonepeak II, including Stonepeak GP Investors Manager LLC and Mr. Dorrell, control Evolve and its general partner and have the ability to appoint all of the members of the board of directors of the general partner of Evolve.
+Accordingly, Stonepeak GP Investors Manager LLC and Mr. Dorrell may be deemed to beneficially own the securities beneficially owned by Evolve.
+Each of Mr. Dorrell, Stonepeak GP Investors Manager LLC, Stonepeak GP Investors IV LLC and Stonepeak Associates IV LLC, as applicable, disclaims beneficial ownership of the securities beneficially owned by Stonepeak II except to the extent of his or its pecuniary interest therein.
+Each of Mr. Dorrell, Stonepeak GP Investors Manager LLC, Stonepeak GP Investors IV LLC, Stonepeak GP Investors IV LLC and Stonepeak II, as applicable, disclaims beneficial ownership of the securities beneficially owned by Evolve except to the extent of his or its pecuniary interest therein.